 Bank account providers.
 Several banks provide accounts for the program.
 Incoming cash is invested in a defined group of high-quality assets intraday.
 As a result, the cash balance on any collection accounts is managed to be as close to zero as practically possible.
-To mitigate counterparty risk, the issuer has replacement language in place, which is in line with our current counterparty criteria.
-The issuer commits to keep its cash holdings to a level below 5% of outstanding balance and to hold the monies in institutions rated 'BBB/A-2' or above.
+To mitigate counterparty risk, the issuer has replacement language, which is in line with our counterparty criteria.
+The issuer commits to keep its cash holdings to a level below 5% of the outstanding balance and to hold the cash in institutions rated 'BBB/A-2' or above.
 If the ICR on the bank account provider falls below 'BBB/A-2', Realkredit Danmark will make commercially reasonable efforts to replace the account holding bank with a bank that meets our criteria within 30 calendar days.
-Should the holdings exceed the 5% threshold, the issuer would only deposit them in institutions rated 'A' or above, which is in line with our current counterparty criteria.
+Should the holdings exceed the 5% threshold, the issuer would avail itself of institutions rated 'A' or above, which is in line with our counterparty criteria.

 Derivatives.
-There are no swap counterparties in the program.
+The program has no swap counterparties.